bneidlinger/RobotWars/RobotWars_app_code.md

             size: size,
         };
         this.explosionsToBroadcast.push(explosionData);
+        // Send explosion data immediately?
+Or bundle with gameStateUpdate?
+        // Bundling is generally more efficient.
+Already handled in getGameState.
     }

     /**
      * Gathers the current state of the game (robots, missiles, effects)
      * into a serializable object suitable for broadcasting to clients via Socket.IO.
+     * Includes the gameName. // <-- Added gameName
      * @returns {object} The current game state snapshot.
      */
     getGameState() {
         // Collect all active missiles from all robots' lists const activeMissiles = [];
         this.robots.forEach(robot => {
-            // Only include missiles if the robot itself is considered active/part of state
+            // Keep collecting missiles even if robot just died, until they hit/expire activeMissiles.push(...robot.missiles);
-            // Or maybe always include them until they naturally expire/hit?
-Depends on rules.
-            // if (robot.isAlive) { // Optional: only include missiles from alive robots?
-                activeMissiles.push(...robot.missiles);
-            // }
         });

         // Construct the state object
         const state = {
             gameId: this.gameId,
+            gameName: this.gameName, // Include game name in state updates
             // Map robot instances to plain data objects, including name
             robots: this.robots.map(robot => ({
                 id: robot.id,